flyck/mac-dev-playbook/README.md

   7. Enable stats by opening it once and giving it the appropriate permissions.
 Configure it to start on login.
   8. Restart Chrome and activate all automatically added plugins.
+  9. Start docker and configure it to start on login
   7. Add the users home to the favorites:
      - Press shift-command-G to bring up "go to folder".
 Select `~`
      - Add it to favorites via control-command-T